-Although it’s a beautiful type of flooring, which offers more authenticity than laminate or engineered wood flooring, hard wood flooring doesn’t come without its problems.
+Although it’s a beautiful type of flooring, which offers more authenticity than laminate or engineered wood flooring, hardwood flooring doesn’t come without its problems.
 It doesn’t boast the water-resistant qualities of other flooring and can be prone to certain stains.
-However, one of the selling points is that sanding wooden floors can remove any surface damage and reveal a good-as-new floor underneath the stains.
+However, one of the selling points is that sanding wood floors can remove any surface damage and reveal a good-as-new floor underneath the stains.

 If you want to get the most out of your solid wood floors, here’s our guide to sanding wood floors, how often you should do it and the floor sanding cost.

 New wood flooring is usually sanded to make it completely level, whereas old and already installed flooring is sanded to remove a grimy finish and even out worn areas.
 However, sanding a wood floor isn’t always a necessity.
 You can always leave your wood floor as it is to create a naturally aged look.
 Some see hardwood flooring like a fine wine and argue that it gets better with age, so the choice is really up to you.

 If you’re after a sleek and clean look, it’s recommended to sanding wood floors and then refinish at least every 10 years.
 This is dependent of course on the amount of wear and tear and the average foot traffic the floor sees daily.
 If your house has many occupants, your floor is more likely to need some TLC.

 But in general, you should refinish your wood floors when they are scuffed and look like they need some buffing.
 The average hardwood floor is usually 18mm thick and therefore can undergo around 10 refinishes in its lifespan before becoming too thin.
 So, bear that number in mind if you’re sanding wooden floors regularly.